What’s the Difference Between Broccoli, Broccolini, Broccoli Rabe, and Chinese Broccoli?

 More About Broccoli

 With thick, crisp stalks topped with rounded green florets, broccoli is a member of the cabbage family.
-It has a grassy, earthy flavor that's mildly bitter.
+It has a grassy, earthy flavor that’s mildly bitter.
 And while we most often reach for the florets, the whole plant is edible.
+Additionally, there are many different ways to cook broccoli at home.

-Compared to the bitter flavor of regular broccoli, Broccolini is more mild, with a sweet, earthy taste.
+Compared to the bitter flavor of common broccoli, Broccolini is more mild, with a sweet, earthy taste.
 And while it can be eaten raw, Broccolini is best when cooked.
 It can be sautéed, steamed, roasted, and grilled.

-Broccoli rabe isn't actually related to broccoli.
-Instead, it's closely related to the turnip.
+Contrary to its name, broccoli rabe isn’t actually related to broccoli.
+Instead, it’s closely related to the turnip.
 And the best way to approach it is just as you would with bitter leafy greens, like mustard greens or turnip greens.

 This long, slender vegetable, which may also be referred to as broccoli raab and is similar to rapini, has thin stalks with deep-green leaves and small buds that resemble broccoli florets.
 Broccoli rabe is sold fresh in grocery stores and farmers markets, and is at its peak in the cold months of winter.